tstack/lnav/docs/source/ui.rst

   time" is the original textual timestamp.
 The "received time" is the time of an earlier message that is larger than this log message's time.

+The source file name for each message can be displayed by scrolling left.
+Scrolling left once will show the shortened version of the file name relative to the other files that are loaded.
+In the shortened version, the unique portion of the file name will be in square brackets.
+Scrolling left a second time will show the full path.

 The breadcrumb bar will show the following crumbs:

 * the timestamp for the top line;